openstack-archive/senlin/doc/specs/container-cluster.rst

    will be contained to created a container.
 3. Scheduling
    To decide to start containers in which virtual/baremetal machines, a scheduler is needed.
-There are some existing container scheduler like docker swarm which are widely used in production, but by thinking about Senlin's feature, it is reasonable to invent a scheduler which can support container auto-scaling better.
+There are some existing container schedulers like docker swarm which are widely used in production, but by thinking about Senlin's feature, it is reasonable to invent a scheduler which can support container auto-scaling better.
 For example, starting containers preferentially in specified nodes whose cpu utilization is lower than a certain value.
    This is an intelligent but complicated solution for container scheduling, to meet the limited needs, Senlin placement policy can be used to work as a scheduler to take place of complicated scheduler implementation.